The University of Lucerne Faculty of Law: A Commitment to Internationalisation

 What is the GLS Programme?

-The GLS certificate will add value to your professional profile and offer many advantages, in particular in the fields of international economic and human rights law, as well as for jobs that demand a deeper understanding of global law and policy.
+Are you interested in a unique learning experience with active academic interaction in an inspiring environment?
+Are you eager to understand international, transnational and comparative legal systems, processes and actors?
+Then join the GLS!
+The GLS certificate adds value to your academic and professional profile – it provides additional know-how, in particular in the fields of international economic and human rights law, and a comparative advantage on the market for jobs that demand a deeper understanding of global law and policy.

-- No specific admissibility requirements, except for being officially admitted as an exchange student at the Faculty of Law in Lucerne
+- Open for exchange students at the Faculty of Law in Lucerne

-- Upon completion of the programme, a certificate in “Global Legal Studies: International Economic Law, Human Rights and Sustainability” will be awarded
+- Upon completion, a certificate in “Global Legal Studies: International Economic Law, Human Rights and Sustainability” will be awarded

 If you interested in knowing more about our GLS programme, please, take a look at the Faculty guidelines here: Guidelines Certificate Programme Global Legal Studies